Solutions for bags under eyes, dark circles and puffy eyes

 - Consider cosmetic fillers.
 These can help if collagen and elastin break down causing surrounding skin to puff out.
 Fillers may reduce the look of puffiness.

 - Learn to accept the look of your eyes.
-Some people are just more prone to puffy eyes or dark eye circles, according to Brandt.
+Some people are just more prone to puffy eyes or dark eye circles.
 As we grow older, skin naturally weakens and becomes less resilient, so puffy eyes or dark circles naturally become more noticeable.

 These tips may help you keep your eyes looking their best.
 But the most effective eye-brightening tip may also be the easiest one to implement: smile!